 Compliance Standard Arrangements in Place/Action Taken Action Complies with Principle?
 Yes/No/Partial Reason for non- Compliance (if applicable) Access That subject to any rules in the councils constitution, all members of main and secondary committees or panels have equal access to committee papers, documents and advice that falls to be considered at meetings of the main committee.
 All Panel members and observers are treated equally in terms of access to papers and advice.
 Yes Scope That administering authorities have taken steps to bring wider scheme issues within the scope of their governance arrangements.
-The terms of reference for the Pension Fund Panel, includes all administering authority responsibilities, and therefore the Panel considers wider scheme issues and not just investments.
-The one exception to this principle is that the Northumberland County Council Constitution provides that, prior to January 2018 its Staff Committee should, where necessary, exercise administering authority discretion over the payment of death grants.
-From 29 January 2018, this discretion was delegated to the Head of Pensions at Tyne and Wear Pension Fund.
+The terms of reference for the Pension Fund Panel includes all administering authority responsibilities, and therefore the Panel considers wider scheme issues and not just investments.
+The one exception to this principle is that Northumberland County Council has delegated the exercise of administering authority discretion, where necessary, over the payment of death grants, to the Head of Pensions at Tyne and Wear Pension Fund.
 Yes Publicity That administering authorities have published details of their governance arrangements in such a way that stakeholders with an interest in the way in which the scheme is governed, can express an interest in wanting to be part of those arrangements.
 Each revision of the Governance Compliance Statement will be consulted upon.
 The Governance Policy and Compliance Statement is published on the Northumberland County Council website.
 The Governance Compliance Statement is reproduced in full within the Northumberland County Council Pension Fund Annual Report and Accounts, a copy of which is distributed to all participating employers with active Scheme members.
 Yes